oVirt/ovirt-site/source/feature/blank-to-defaults.html.md

 ### Proposal

-*   The Blank template will be renamed to Default
 *   The Blank template will be completely decoupled from all clusters making it possible to delete the Default DC/Cluster
 *   The Blank template will still not be deletable
 *   The Blank will support the highest cluster level's features and when creating a VM from it, only the applicable ones will be applied